Montessquio/ChainDB/README.md

 - `ES_URL` - The URL of the ElasticSearch database.
 Passed to the `-e` CLI Flag.
 - `DOMAIN` - The domain that this utility is served under.
 Valid values include 192.168.2.1:80, app.example.net, and example.net.
 Passed to the `-r` CLI Flag.
 - `ROOT` - The subdirectory of the domain this utility will be served under.
 If this is set to "db" then the page found normally at example.com/a.html will instead be found at example.com/db/a.html.
 Passed to the `-s` CLI Flag.

+The volume `/chain_data` will be the volume that contains ingested PDFs.

 ## Deploy with Docker-Compose